 Like Montana, Utah does not require a water right to extract minerals in Utah.
 A water right is required to put the produced water to a beneficial use.
-123
+129

 Wyoming has required permitting of water uses for more than a century on the basis of the prior appropriation doctrine.
 The state does not require a water permit for conventional oil and gas operations but does for CBM.
-"The intentional production, or appropriation, of ground water for the CBM production led to the designation of CBM as a beneficial use of water and subsequently, to a requirement for a permit to appropriate the ground water," according to the state engineer.124 http://data.opi.mt.gov/bills/2007/billhtml/SB0407.htm http://data.opi.mt.gov/bills/2007/AmdHtmS/SB0407GovVeto.HTM http://data.opi.mt.gov/bills/2003/billhtml/SB0437.htm
+"The intentional production, or appropriation, of ground water for the CBM production led to the designation of CBM as a beneficial use of water and subsequently, to a requirement for a permit to appropriate the ground water," according to the state engineer.
+130

-Wyoming law also states that well permits are generally granted as a "matter of course, if the proposed use is beneficial, and if the state engineer finds that the proposed means of diversion
+Wyoming law also states that well permits are generally granted as a "matter of course, if the proposed use is beneficial, and if the state engineer finds that the proposed means of diversion and construction are adequate."
+If the application is not in the public's water interest, then it may be denied and subject to review by the state board of control.131